bbauska/UC-Davis-JS-Basics/readme.md

 </p>

-The event object can be passed into the function that runs when an event listener happens, and it\'s a very useful object to have access to.
+The event object can be passed into the function that runs when an event listener happens, and it&apos;s a very useful object to have access to.
-Let\'s take a look and see what it does.
+Let&apos;s take a look and see what it does.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 386.  (###) ~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">